-evacuation routes in the state are interstates and major highways to and from coastal North Carolina that can accommodate heavy traffic volumes and higher speed limits and allow motorists to leave threatened areas more quickly and efficiently than if they were to use local roads.
+interstates and major highways to and from coastal North Carolina can accommodate heavy traffic volumes and have higher speed limits to allow motorists to leave threatened areas more quickly and efficiently than if they were to use local roads.

 |Safe Driving Guidelines||Safety information related to driving in severe weather and other conditions|